 Mega Man X2: This game is where the series starts to drop off a bit for me.
 Definitely the series’ most average game, it has its share of flaws, but it is overall a pleasant experience.
 The level design is mostly good, but it will tend to have a few more frustrating moments than some of the more well put together games, due to things such as instant death spikes or crush-y blocks.
 The weapons, music, and boss fights aren’t bad, but all a downgrade from the first X game.
 The weapons are extremely niche, and while it could be worse, it’s definitely the worst set of weapons I’ve ever used in any X game.
 They’re very hard to use properly and tend to be much slower than you want.
 The music is great, and I love the style and improved instrument set, but the compositions are overall weaker than its predecessor’s counterparts.
 The boss fights irk me because of how long some of them take, like Wheel Gator and Crystal Snail.
 So, overall, X2 is an alright game, but I would consider it a straight downgrade from X1.

-Mega Man X3: It’s really tough for me to decide which X game I like the least between X5 and X3, but I’m going with X3 for reasons I’ll try to explain.
-The level design is supremely lazy, usually being filled with the same one or two enemies you’ll always be reminded of throughout the game.
+Mega Man X3: The biggest issue with X3 is that the level design is supremely lazy, usually being filled with the same one or two enemies you’ll always be reminded of throughout the game.
 The weapons are alright, probably about middle of the road for an X game, but there are definitely weapons that you’ll be using a lot more frequently than the rest (for example, blasting through stages with the Triad Thunder because the way the levels are constructed encourages it).
 New mechanics like the ride armor are SUPER clunky and frustrating to use when they have absolutely no right to be that way considering how the last two games nailed the controls on them.
 I personally enjoy the music the most out of any X game oddly enough, but despite that, everything else in the game is just unremarkable.

 Mega Man X3: I know from my days around the Mega Man community that X3 is a very divisive soundtrack.
 It’s gritty, repetitive, and very clearly metal-inspired.
 But I love it.
 The soundtrack contains so many of my favorite songs in the X series, and there are only a very tiny handful of songs in the entire OST that I don’t like.
 Tunnel Rhino is the only one of the Maverick themes that I don’t like.
 It manages to have that distinct X3 feel, but isn’t nearly as catchy as the other songs.
 Still though, 7 for 8 on the main stage themes is quite impressive.
 There are a lot of great non-stage themes as well, such as the Credits and Dr. Cain’s lab.
 As a matter of fact, despite the latter being no longer than a 10 second loop, I feel like it’s one of the most memorable songs in the game.
 There are a lot of great songs on the SNES soundtrack if you can appreciate the style it goes for.